 Admissions officers use this question to learn more about an applicant’s creative interests.
 Remember, your source of inspiration can be anything – a book, play, poem, person, movie, painting, music, mathematical equation or photograph, to name several.
 This prompt can reveal, for example, how art or literature may represent different parts of your life, and/or what you value.

 Before sitting down to write, take some time for self-reflection.
 When writing about your source of inspiration, don’t forget to tie your response back to yourself.
 Admissions officers are trying to learn more about you as a person, not just the source of your inspiration.

 Yale’s residential colleges regularly host conversations with guests representing a wide range of experiences and accomplishments.
 What person, past or present, would you invite to speak?
-What question would you ask?
+What would you ask them to discuss?

 35 words isn’t a whole lot to work with, so try to keep this answer tight (and impactful) by removing unnecessary language.
 What specifically about this individual inspires you?
 How have they changed your outlook on life?
 What is something you could ask about them that is unexpected?
 Could you ask something that also reflects your personality and passion?

-You are teaching a Yale course.
+You are teaching a new Yale course.
 What is it called?

 This is a great question, and one that will elicit a variety of interesting answers from applicants.
 This is an opportunity to further discuss your academic interests and show the admissions committee what subjects you’re most excited to learn about (and perhaps teach!).